‘Joan Lionetti’ Oak: Hardy Hybrid for the Desert

 If you’re looking to grow fruit in the desert, pomegranate should be a top choice.
 As a Middle Eastern native, it thrives in hot, dry desert gardens.
 And it also … Read more

-Featherbush is a lacy tree that is lovely and provides dappled shade all year.
-But with its lime green foliage and delightful puffball flowers, it really stands out in the … Read more
+Featherbush is a lovely, lacy tree that provides dappled shade all year.
+With its lime green foliage and delightful puffball flowers, it really stands out in the spring.
+Here’s everything … Read more

 Ironwood is as tough as its name implies.
 It’s an important Sonoran Desert “keystone species” that also makes a beautiful addition to desert gardens, especially when in bloom.
 Learn how … Read more